jy02404353/btcposbal2csv/readme.md

-## Dump Bitcoin addresses with positive balance
+## Dump Bitcoin addresses with positive balance 以有余额找比特币地址

 Simple utility to list all bitcoin addresses with positive balance.
 It works by analysing the current unspent transaction output set (UTXO), aggregating outputs to same addresses together and write them to csv file.